Groups demand aid as shootings, robberies leaves South Seattle on edge

 A man also was found dead on the sidewalk near John C. Little, Sr. Park in the NewHolly neighborhood on Sunday, and investigators found evidence of a shooting.
 Police have not released additional information about the incident.

-Community advocates, meanwhile, have emphasized the need for more intervention programs to prevent young people from becoming victims or perpetrators of gun violence.
+Community advocates, meanwhile, have emphasized the need for more intervention programs to prevent young people from becoming victims or perpetrators of gun violence, as well as financial and mental health support for survivors and their family.

+“Imagine how scary it is being in a country where you do not speak the language and having this happen to you, and not being aware what resources are available — and the resources are limited,” Tanya Woo, a Chinatown International District community advocate who is running for city council, said during the news conference.

+Connie So, president of the Organization of Chinese Americans of Greater Seattle, said that the police department should offer trainings to residents, particularly older adults, on how to be vigilant and maintain situational awareness.

 Addressing the roots of crime, such as an unstable home life or economic hardship, is also important, said Don Cameron with the 4C Coalition, a local nonprofit providing mentorship to at-risk youth.